Sparky

 Prices vary across Australia at two levels.

-Suburb and regional level: Within any city, the spread between $200 and $4,000 depends on existing gas infrastructure and access.
+Suburb and regional level: Within any city, the spread between $200 and $4,000 depends on existing gas infrastructure, property construction, and access.
 Inner-city terrace houses (Balmain in Sydney, Fitzroy in Melbourne) with narrow side passages and shared walls make pipe routing significantly more labour-intensive than standard suburban homes.
 Properties without existing gas reticulation, common in newer estates built as all-electric (Tarneit in Melbourne, Alkimos in Perth), face the additional cost of a gas main connection from the distributor before any internal gas fitting work can begin.
-Older suburbs with original iron gas pipework may need section replacements to bring the system up to current standards, adding to the total regardless of city.
+Older suburbs with original galvanised iron gas pipework may need section replacements to bring the system up to current standards, adding to the total regardless of city.

 How We Calculate

 Estimates are based on current trade rates for licensed gas fitters in each state, adjusted for regional labour costs and typical material prices.
 All figures include GST.
 Ranges reflect the spread between a straightforward appliance connection and a more involved new gas line installation.
+Compliance certificate costs are included in the quoted range.

 Know what you need?